awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

 }
 ```

-## DetectModerationLabels Operation Response<a name="detectmoderationlabels-operation-response"></a>
+## DetectModerationLabels operation response<a name="detectmoderationlabels-operation-response"></a>

  `DetectModerationLabels` can retrieve input images from an S3 bucket, or you can provide them as image bytes\.
 The following example is the response from a call to `DetectModerationLabels`\.

 In the following example JSON response, note the following:
-+ **Unsafe Image Detection information** – The example shows a list of labels for unsafe content found in the image\.
++ **Inappropriate Image Detection information** – The example shows a list of labels for inappropriate or offensive content found in the image\.
 The list includes the top\-level label and each second\-level label that are detected in the image\.

   **Label** – Each label has a name, an estimation of the confidence that Amazon Rekognition has that the label is accurate, and the name of its parent label\.
 The parent name for a top\-level label is `""`\.